Your Account-Based Marketing Playbook: 4 Events To Drive Pipeline and Revenue

 You know what does?
 Attracting and inviting people in your target audience to your events!
 Those people are much more likely to be open to the information you're providing and use it to make their purchasing decisions down the road.

-As we just touched on, ABM goals are not centered around making sure the most people come to your event.
-We're looking at meaningful numbers here!
+As we touched on earlier, ABM goals are not centered around making sure the most people come to your event.
+It's hard to quantify pipeline because, as one attendee pointed out, event leads have a much longer life cycle than your typical sales cycle.

-We just explained that pipeline and revenue will take a minute to kick into gear.
+We know that the full-funnel journey will take some time to play out.
 While you're waiting, monitor these metrics so you can keep your finger on the pulse of how your events are doing.

 Here are a couple of metrics that might make sense for your company: